tourists and residents could swim at Buckroe Beach in Hampton

 Virginia tourism managers feared at the turn of the 21st Century that too many potential visitors were concluding that Virginia was not special enough to be worth a visit.
 Nine other states were committing more funding to attract tourists and their discretionary expenses.
 The "Virginia is for Lovers" advertising campaign used for decades had worked well, but by the year 2000 was perceived primarily as an invitation for couples to visit Virginia for romance.2

 To attract families with children and adults looking for more than romance, the Virginia Tourism Corporation hired consultants to identify a new theme.
 The objective was to establish a stronger "brand identity" for Virginia, so more people would choose Virginia as their vacation destination.
-Ideally, by 2012, spending by travellers would grow from $13 billion annually to $41 billion.
+Ideally, by 2012, spending by travelers would grow from $13 billion annually to $41 billion.

 The consultant's report determined Virginia had a "split personality" image.
 That made it harder to define why someone should make Virginia their vacation destination, particularly when North Carolina was so close.
 Dichotomies about Virginia included:3